 Best bang-for-your-buck hotel

 The Pavillon de la Reine in the Marais.
 It’s not cheap, but its most expensive suite goes for the same price as a standard double in the palace hotels.
-Run with discreet professionalism and a (not always present in Paris) smile, it offers Trufflepig guests its best rates and free breakfasts, and we talk with the concierge every time before you arrive so that he knows your itinerary and plans in case of need.
+Run with discreet professionalism and a (not always present in Paris) smile, it offers Michael and Alex’s travelers its best rates and free breakfasts.

 Restaurant the locals love

 Le Sévero in the fourteenth arrondissement, for steak and frîtes.
 You know the food must be good when a restaurant is run by a man (a butcher, in this case) with literally none of the usual hospitable graces, utterly unbending in the application of the house rules, all designed to make sure your meal is terrific, not that your whims are accommodated.
 No mustard allowed.
 All steaks served rare.
 Don’t even whisper the word ketchup within 500 meters of the front door.

 Chez Casimir, in the tenth arrondissement, for an excellently priced prix fixe lunch or dinner, with a great cheese trolley (which have all but disappeared in the low- to mid-range restos).

 Auvergne ham and Cantal cheese baguette sandwich at Le Petit Vendome in the second arrondissement, a restaurant that defines the word bustling at lunchtime; it offers a sandwich service from the bar, which is worth the elbow-fight to get to.